 - Forcing entry, or attempt to enter without approval from Student Centers management, to any Student Center space including, but not limited to: offices, food service locations, meeting rooms, or storage locations.

 This policy on space use within Student Centers facilities at Georgetown University (HFSC, Leavey Center, Arrupe Hall) refers to event space.
 It refers to the responsibilities of the host organization or department scheduled and confirmed in university space for instructional or co-curricular purposes.
 Events should only be advertised once a confirmation of space is received from Student Centers staff.
 Please consult the Event Scheduling section for more scheduling guidelines and policies, as well as information about space capacities, resources, rates, and fees.

 Recognized Access to Benefit student organizations and university departments, in their capacities as host for both internal and external activities at Georgetown University, are bound by these general use guidelines for Student Centers event spaces.
 Additional policies may apply on a venue-by-venue basis.

 Set Up Procedures

-Event set ups for events scheduled by the HFSC will be performed during regular work hours, Monday through Friday from 8 am - 11 pm and Saturday and Sunday from 9 am - 11 pm.
+Event set ups for events scheduled by the Student Centers staff will be performed during regular work hours, Monday through Friday from 8 am - 11 pm and Saturday and Sunday from 9 am - 11 pm.
 The high demand for space often results in multiple set ups in a particular space on a given day.
 Therefore, it is not always possible to accommodate any last minute changes to your request.
 If you have a specific need for any setup outside of the timeframes listed, additional fees can be assessed to ensure the setup is complete.

 The reservation time should reflect additional set-up time for the caterer, whom the client shall arrange to meet.
 If there is no caterer the client will arrive at the facility at the time the facility is requested to be opened but no later than one half hour prior to the event.
 The client is also responsible designating a representative from the organization to act as the event contact.